DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-types.md

 The Grid component supports custom value formatting and the use of a custom editor for cell value editing depending on column's data type.

-The [DataTypeProvider](../reference/data-type-provider.md) plugin holds the `type`, `formatterTemplate` and `editorTemplate` properties that enable you to associate the data type provider with a data type, specify custom formatting options and specify a custom editor respectively.
+The [DataTypeProvider](../reference/data-type-provider.md) plugin holds the `type`, `formatterTemplate` and `editorTemplate` properties that enable you to associate the data type provider with a data type, specify custom formatting and a custom editor respectively.

 Associate a column with a data type using the `Column` object's `dataType` field.

 ## Related Plugins

-- [DataTypeProvider](../reference/data-type-provider.md) - provides capabilities to customize formatting options and editors depending on the data type
+- [DataTypeProvider](../reference/data-type-provider.md) - provides capabilities to customize formatting and editors depending on the data type

 ## Value Formatting